-For design sprints, Proto.io is a great tool to realistically model key features and functions for users, creating more compelling mockups for more accurate feedback.
+For design sprints, Proto.io is a great tool to realistically model key features and functions for users, creating more compelling prototypes for more accurate feedback.
 It also features built-in Lookback integration, making Friday user testing a snap.

 The Right Tools For Any Design Process